 Metal fastenings like zips, poppers and hooks and eyes will show up on the scan, so we will ask you to change into a hospital gown.
+We offer changing cubicles, with facilities for disabled people.

 What happens when I arrive?